BRICK WALLS

 Crowe, it will be remembered, in company with Afred Schofield, another citizen captured the man Campbell, a couple of months ago, who was trying to shoot up the town.

-MURDER & MAYHEM for article.
+MURDER & MAYHEM for article about the shooting.

 Upon being advised of the death of Mr. Crowe, Coroner George Martz went to the scene of the tragedy and after making a thorough investigation deemed an inquest unnecessary, as every evidence showed that Mr. Crowe's death had been a clear case of suicide."